Do Car Tyres Have Inner Tubes?

 But why are tyres made the way they are now and why don’t they have inner tubes?
 Let’s find out.

-Originally, wheels were coated with hard rubber and metal, which made for a terrible ride on cobbled streets.
-If you could get past the crushing juddering of just about any ride, then you could still be dangerously thrown off your bike, carriage, or early motor by any large rocks on the road.
+Before that, wheels were coated with hard rubber and metal, which made for a terrible ride on cobbled streets.
+If you could get past the crushing juddering of just about any ride, then you could still be dangerously thrown off your carriage or early motor by any large rocks on the road.

 Eventually, innovation had to be made, and that’s where today’s tubeless tyres come in.